Peter Nick: Biography

-He passed diploma exams in biology in Freiburg and obtained a doctorate in 1990 with the grade summa cum laude.
+He passed diploma exams in biology in Freiburg and obtained a doctorate in 1990 with the grade summa cum laude under the guidance of Eberhard Schäfer (scientist).
 After research visits to the Frontier Research-Program, Wako-shi in Japan and the CNRS-IBMP in Strasbourg, he was appointed professor with Venia legendi in botany in 1996.
 As assistant and senior assistant at the Institute of Botany II in Freiburg he became youth research leader of the project „Dynamics of the plant cell skeleton – molecular cell biology in vivo“, which had been set up by the VW foundation, in 1999.

 In 2003 Nick was appointed professor of molecular cell biology at the University of Karlsruhe at the Botanical Institut 1, and became its head in 1995.
 From 2004 until 2014 he was in addition academic dean at the Faculty of Chemistry und Biological Sciences.
 He refused positions at the universities of Frankfurt, Darmstadt und Salzburg.

 He received the State Award Baden-Württemberg together with Mathias Gutmann 2015 for the Initiative Forum for Critical Transdisciplinary Studies (FKI).

 Nick is married with two children.